ascenmmo/websocket-server/README.md

 ## Troubleshooting

-If you encounter issues when starting the service, check the following:
+If issues arise when starting the service, check the following:

-- Ensure that ports 8081 and 4500 are not occupied by other applications.
+- Ensure that ports 8082 and 4240 are not in use by other applications.
-- Verify that the configuration parameters in env/env.go are correctly specified.
+- Confirm that the configuration parameters in env/env.go are set correctly.
-- If you are using Docker, ensure that it is running and properly configured.
+- If using Docker, verify it is running and configured properly.